-This stitch has been a hot stitch this year and will good reason!
-It give that ‘knit look’ stitch to crocheters and can be very fun to work with.
-This stitch tends to be a bit denser than regular single crochet because of the way it is worked but the results are useful for all sorts of projects.
+The split single crochet stitch has been hot this year and will good reason!
+It gives that ‘knit look’ stitch to crocheters and can be very fun to work with.
+This stitch tends to be a bit denser than regular single crochet because of how it works, but the results are useful for all sorts of projects.

 So what is a Split Single Crochet?
 And how is it done?

 It’s easier than you think and is just a bit of a twist on the single crochet.